CONTRIBUTIONS

 Evidence of bumble bee extirpation and colonization: Galiano Island, British Columbia, Canada

-Community science platforms such as iNaturalist hold promise as a novel approach to tracking biodiversity change.
+Community science platforms such as iNaturalist hold promise as a novel approach to tracking biodiversity change with reference to historical baseline data.
 In this paper, we present evidence for historical change in an island bumble bee community, documenting the probable extirpation of three bumble bee species and a recent colonization event.
-Data from both intensive sampling using blue vane traps and from iNaturalist observations converged on the same estimate of species richness in the present data community, which significantly differed from our estimate of richness in the historical community.
+Results from intensive sampling using blue vane traps and from iNaturalist observations converged on the same estimate of species richness in the present community, which significantly differed from estimates of richness in the historical community.
 These results demonstrate the potential for community science to aid in the detection of biodiversity change through a comparison of historical collections and crowd-sourced biodiversity data.

 “Naming leads to knowing, which leads to understanding.
 Residents of a small British Columbia island take to the forests and beaches to connect with their nonhuman neighbors.”